top of page

 1. Cabinets and Hardware

 Cabinets often account for the largest portion of your remodeling budget, consuming 30–40% of total costs.
-If you’re in Utah, the price can vary depending on whether you choose stock, semi-custom, or custom cabinets.
+In Utah, prices can vary depending on whether you choose stock, semi-custom, or custom cabinets:

 • Stock Cabinets: $5,000–$10,000